tekcapzule/skillvo-erp/prompt-generator.md

 ## File 1: api-contract.md

-Generate an API contract document that includes:
+Create an API contract document that includes:

 1. **API Overview**
    - Purpose of the API